chrismytton/shoreman/README.md

 ## Todo

-* Automatically assign a free port to processes.
 * Add proper logging so it's clear what's coming from where.
 * Add concurrency controls for process types.